OCFL/extensions/docs/NNNN-mutable-head.md

 ## Important Note

 Changes should be left in the mutable HEAD for as short of time as possible before committing them into an immutable OCFL version.
-OCFL clients that do not implement this extension CANNOT interact with content in the mutable HEAD.
+OCFL clients that do not implement this extension CANNOT interact with content in the mutable HEAD, and the creation of new versions before the mutable HEAD is committed invalidates the contents of the mutable HEAD.

 ## Specification